Meet Gucci Mane, hustling since he was 9 years old

 Gucci Mane has been hustling for a long time.
 The rapper started his career in Atlanta, where he spent most of his childhood.
 In the 12 years since he released his first album, "Trap House," he's brought himself and trap music into the mainstream, collaborating with countless artists.
-Now, he's the author of a new book, "The Autobiography of Gucci Mane, out this week.
+Now, he's the author of a new book, "The Autobiography of Gucci Mane," out this week.
 He joined Marketplace Weekend to take the Marketplace Quiz.

 Fill in the blank.
 Money can't buy you happiness but it can buy you _____